Cervical Spondylosis Treatment and Its Homeopathic Medicines

 Many people, after the age of 40 years, show significant radiological changes in their spine as mentioned above, but only a few of them develop symptoms of cervical spondylitis.
 Sometimes these degenerative changes in the cervical spine can be visible on the X-ray as early as in the 30s, but the patient may not experience any symptoms.

-In some patients, the compression of the spinal cord results in cervical spondylotic myelopathy (CSM) due to the spinal stenosis (narrowing of the spinal canal).
-This may result in a loss of movements and sensation in the upper extremities.
+In some patients, the compression of the spinal cord results in cervical spondylotic myelopathy (CSM) due to spinal stenosis (narrowing of the spinal canal).
+This may result in a loss of movement and sensation in the upper extremities.

 Prevalence Of Cervical Spondylitis: